 Ask for Help

 Remember, you’re not alone, and it’s normal to relapse a few times before quitting smoking becomes permanent.
 Ask for help when you need it.
 Work with your doctor on a quit plan to help you stay on track even when cravings hit.
-Have a plan in place before your quit smoking date, and tell your family and friends your plan.
+Have a plan in place before your quit date, and tell your family and friends your plan.
 With your support system, you’re ready to take the next step and quit smoking for good.